Amits64/crud-app/README.md

 # Node.js REST API with Docker, Kubernetes, Prometheus, and Grafana
 This project demonstrates how to build and deploy a Node.js-based RESTful API using Docker and Kubernetes.
-Additionally, it showcases how to monitor and alert using Prometheus and Grafana.
+Additionally, it showcases how to monitor and alert using Prometheus and Grafana along with Code Quality using SonarQube.

 # Prerequisites
 Before you get started, ensure you have the following installed: